opendocsg/opendoc-state-courts-practice-directions-2021/PART-04-CASE-MANAGEMENT-AND-COURT-ALTERNATIVE-DISPUTE-RESOLUTION.md

 >(c) loss of dependency under section 20 of the Civil Law Act 1909 (“**Civil Law Act**”).

-(10) At the first ADCDR, all parties should be in a position to assess the relative merits of their cases to facilitate a settlement with all relevant information at their disposal.
+(10) At the first ADCDR CC, all parties should be in a position to assess the relative merits of their cases to facilitate a settlement with all relevant information at their disposal.

-(11) For matters falling within Practice Direction 45(9), parties are to submit to the Court, before the first ADCDR, the Quantum Neutral Evaluation Form in [Form 11](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A1/Form%2011.pdf) of Appendix A1 to these Practice Directions for neutral evaluation of such heads of claim in accordance with Registrar’s Circular No. 13 of 2020.
+(11) For matters falling within Practice Direction 45(9), parties are to submit to the Court, before the first ADCDR CC, the Quantum Neutral Evaluation Form in [Form 11](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A1/Form%2011.pdf) of Appendix A1 to these Practice Directions for neutral evaluation of such heads of claim in accordance with Registrar’s Circular No. 13 of 2020.

 (12) Upon submission of a duly completed Quantum Neutral Evaluation Form, the Court will proceed on the hearing date to —